rleekin/kubectl-basics/kubectl/step2.md

 This terminal setup is bash shell so we will use the following command:
 `source <(kubectl completion bash)`{{execute}}

-Now we can do things like `kubectl get pods` and it will now be Namespace aware.
+Now we can do things like `kubectl get pods` and it will be Namespace aware.
 We will play with this later on in the scenario.